rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ## Render Strategies
-##### Explicite fine-grained control of change detection in Angular
+##### Explicit fine-grained control of change detection in Angular

 ![Template - RenderStrategies](https://raw.githubusercontent.com/rx-angular/rx-angular/master/libs/template/docs/images/template_rendering-strategies.png)

 ### Motivation

-Angular's change detection is pull based and implicite.
+Angulars change detection is pull based and implicit.
 This affects not only the performance but also forces us into specific ways of architecting as well as thinking.
+Read more about performance issues [here](https://github.com/rx-angular/rx-angular/blob/master/libs/template/docs/performance-issues.md#ngzone).

 Render strategies serve as the core of the new change detection system.
+This enables us to build scalable and highly performant applications.
-They enable new scalable and performance architectures give us new options as explicitely state management truly push based architctures and highly responsive UI's.
+Furthermore they provide new ways of explicitely tying truly push based state management solutions to the change detection for highly responsive UI's.

-The rendering logic it self, the strategy, is extracted and exposed to the developer for configuration.
-Directives and other parts of the application can leverage those strategies and enrich functionality with specifitc behavior.
+A strategy exposes the work to perform (e.g. `cdRef#markForCheck`, `cdRef#detectChanges`) as well as the scheduling mechanism via the interface `RxStrategyCredentials` to developers for configuration & customization.

+`Directive`s, `Service`s or `Component`s of your application can make use of these strategies as an easy API for the key [concepts](https://github.com/rx-angular/rx-angular/blob/master/libs/template/docs/concepts.md) of rendering performance.

 This architecture enables modern features like:
 - [x] ⛑ Partial migration to a 🚫 zone-less application